WassimZm/STT-Breton-language/Biblio_exploration/Data/CommonVoice.md

 recorded hours ) published in March 19, 2025, with a size of 670.1 MB.
 * This version includes 216 different voices in an MP3 audio format.
-## ✅ Important Notes / Observation
+## ✅ Important Notes / Observations
+* One limitation of Common Voice is that recordings are not spontaneous, as they are read from scripted sentences rather than reflecting real-life conversations.